-When it comes to job hunting, we're all salespeople.
+When it comes to job hunting, we're all sales people.
 It's the job seeker's responsibility to sell themselves, their skills, and their achievements throughout the hiring process.

 This guide covers the basics of an interview, how to prepare for an interview, interview tips & guidelines, interview questions that job seekers should prepare for, and the interview follow up (usually by email).